Get us in your inbox

 Advertising

-Bad news, fans of Percy Pig, Colin the Caterpillar and beige cardigans: beloved UK high-street chain Marks and Spencer has announced it plans on closing a whopping 67 stores throughout the country over the next five years.
-The closures are apparently part of an effort to save the business £300 million.
+Bad news, fans of Percy Pig, Colin the Caterpillar and beige cardigans: beloved UK high-street chain Marks and Spencer has announced it plans on closing dozens stores throughout the country over the next five years.
+The closures are apparently part of an effort to save the business hundreds of millions of pounds.

 Some of the closures have already taken place, notably in Edinburgh, Middlesborough and on central London’s Fenchurch Street.
-A further ten stores are to close this year, with ten more set to be relocated.
+Further stores are to close this year, with more set to be relocated.
 The majority of these are ‘full line’ stores, which stock its home and clothing range as well as food and drink.
 Here’s everything you need to know.

 Which M&S stores are closing down and when?